project-ncl/pnc/README.md

 #### Installing application server for integration tests manually

 Application server is installed by default to folder target in project top level folder.
-During installation additional modules required to run integration tests are installed into the server.
+During installation additional modules (HSQL, Postgresql JDBC drivers, datasources, RHSSO) required to run integration tests are installed into the server.

 To run only installation of application server to specific folder use `-Dtest.server.unpack.dir=`.